 This is Our Budapest gay travel guide.
-Here we will cover the city’s major attractions, best accommodations, bars: gay events, and much more.
+We will cover the city’s major attractions, best accommodations, bars, gay events, and more.

-Additionally, we will cover the city’s main sights, tips on getting to the town, recommended gay hotels, saunas, bars, etc. So if you’d like to find out more, dig in our article.
+Additionally, we will cover the city’s main sights, tips on getting to the town, recommended gay hotels, saunas, bars, etc. So, if you’d like to learn more, dig in our article.

 Short introduction of the city

-Note: for more information on Budapest, please read our Budapest guide or Lea’s guide to Budapest.
+For information on Budapest, please read our Budapest guide or Lea’s gLea’sto Budapest.

 Budapest’s major attractions

-Note: If you like to find out more, check out our related article about Budapest’s must-see monuments and attractions.
+Note: Check out our article about Budapest’s must-see monuments and attractions to learn more.

 Our website includes affiliate links.
 So, keep in mind that we may receive commissions when you click our links and make purchases.
 Please read our legal disclaimer document for more information about our Affiliate disclaimer and other disclaimers like Fair-Use disclaimer, etc.